Thursday, July 16, 2026

 This is reflective, it may make you think, it might make you laugh, it will definitely give you hope

-This entry is dedicated to my dear family friend Paul Fitzgerald, who we lost 4 years ago this month.
+This entry is dedicated to my dear family friend Paul Fitzgerald, who we lost 4 years ago this month, too young.

 At some point during our lives, we are confronted with the reality of mortality.